 Working with project partners at ProspectSV, we will convene experts and stakeholders across public and climate finance, clean mobility planning, charging services, businesses and commercial property owners, and community groups to develop innovative revenue and financing models that can fund affordable charging in high-priority communities.

-Working with partner law firms, we will develop a suite of legal and policy research resources to inform local action plans.
+Working with partner law firms and the Greenlining Institute, we will develop a suite of legal and policy research resources to inform local action plans.
 These may include a legal guidebook for cities to support charging in priority communities; model ordinances; analysis of existing zero emission vehicle action plans; literature reviews; and more.